Philosophy

 The primary motivation of the conjugal act being love, by understanding their desire of intercourse, it is necessary that the spouses know their fertility well enough to be responsible in conscience either to have intercourse during the period which can be fertile, or for serious reasons to use the infertile periods for this act.

-science of living conditions”.
+Ecology also takes into account the responsibility of potential childbearing: it is defined as “the science of living conditions”.
 It therefore necessarily raises the question of birth, of conditions of responsible fertility, that is to say that we could respond, accepting the consequences today and

-change lifestyles.
+tomorrow … If we want to continue to give birth to children in an viable world, we must radically change lifestyles.
 In other words, a balanced demographic growth requires some form of material decrease, which favors quality over quantity, and sustainability over profitability.

 Theological Considerations